300 Jay Street

 No. Your FWS award represents the maximum amount you may earn for the academic year.
 How much of the total award you actually receive depends on your rate of pay, the total number of hours you work each week, and the number of weeks you work in the year.
 Once you have earned your maximum FWS award, you will have to stop working.

 Yes.
-You are paid by the hour; your rate of pay on campus will be $9.00 per hour.
-The rate of pay can be higher for jobs off-campus but will be no lower than $11.00 per hour.
+You are paid by the hour; your rate of pay on campus will be $15.00 per hour.
+The rate of pay can be higher for jobs off-campus but will be no lower than minimum wage.

 Your FWS supervisor must submit FWS time sheets according to the FWS pay cycle schedule for payment.
-If time sheets are not received as scheduled, you may not be paid on time.
+If time sheets are not submitted as scheduled, you may not be paid on time.

 No. You can be paid only for the hours you have worked.
 If you cannot earn your entire FWS award before the end of the academic year, the unearned portion of your award is returned to the program.